Selling and Promoting

 Selling Merchandise (more commonly known on YouTube as “Merch”) is an increasingly popular monetization option.

 That’s because, unlike affiliate deals, you make 100% of the profits from each sale.
-The downside, of course, is that you have to actually design, create and produce a product that your audience wants to buy.
+The downside, of course, is that you have to actually design, create and produce a a physical or digital product that your audience wants to buy.

 Here are some tips for creating and selling Merch on YouTube:

-• Reach Critical Mass: In general, your channel has to be really, really big for Merch to make sense.
+- Reach Critical Mass: In general, your channel has to be really, really big for Merch to make sense.
 Only a tiny percentage of your most loyal fans will buy your stuff.
-So you’ll need thousands (if not hundreds of thousands) of subscribers before Merch makes sense.
+So you’ll need a huge subscriber count before Merch makes sense.

 Learn More